darkbox/bluetooth_inverter_power_watch/readme.md

 **NOTE:** The periods are in seconds.

 ### Standalone web server
-An web server will be deployed to access some of the inverter's current data directly from the browser at `http://localhost:9999` or the port you have configured in the `.env` file.
+A web server will be deployed to access some of the inverter's current data directly from the browser at `http://localhost:9999` or the port you have configured in the `.env` file.
 ![](Screenshot_002.png)

 ### Influxdb2